ielbadisy/mcstatsim/README.md

 ## Contributing

-Contributions to `mcstatsim` are welcome!
-Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to make contributions.

-## License

-`mcstatsim` is licensed under the AGPL-3.
-Please see the [LICENSE](LICENSE.md) file for more details.
+Contributions are welcome!
+If you’d like to help improve `mcstatsim`, please feel free to submit a pull request.